gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 without being experts.

-And in a world where most knowledge is necessarily second-hand — where we must trust others for most of what we know — this indistinguishability is catastrophic.
+And in a world where most knowledge is necessarily second-hand, where we must trust others for most of what we know, this indistinguishability is catastrophic.

 ---